India: My First Conference at IIT Delhi

 INDIA: Health + Safety

-On this morning, one of the men was down in the foyer cleaning the glass walls around the lift’s well.
-The power room for the lifts is located on the seventh floor at the back of the building.
-Someone went to turn them on but there is no way of knowing if someone is in the lift well.
-When the power was turned on, the lift came down to the ground floor and crushed the man.
+That morning, one of the cleaning staff was working in the foyer, cleaning the glass walls surrounding the lift shaft.
+The lift’s power room is on the seventh floor at the back of the building.
+Someone went to switch the lifts back on, unaware that the man was inside the lift well.
+When the power was restored, the lift descended to the ground floor, crushing him instantly.

 Sonia Nicolson